Kongshady/LabClass_CypressAutomation/README.md

 #### Or use Git CLone

 Git clone is a more efficient way to obtain the repository as it retrieves the entire history and content with just one command.
-- In your desired folder open your terminal and type:
+- Open your terminal in the desired folder.
+- Execute the following command:
 - git clone https://github.com/Kongshady/LabClass_CypressAutomation.git

 ### Installing Cypress and Getting Started